Chinese 101 Daily Class Schedule

 PRACTICE & SPEAKING SESSION - START THIS WEEK

-Warm-up: Say Your Name 101A & 101B Student Names in Chinese
+Say Your Name 101A & 101B Student Names in Chinese

-Practice Tonal Combination
+Practice Tonal Combination 1st Set (prep for HW4)

-Drill L1 D1 Vocabulary on Purple Culture
+Drill L1 D1 Vocabulary & Speaking sentences on Purple Culture

 Wednesday

-on Android | on iOS | Can type:
+Set up on Android | on iOS

 Lesson 1 | PPT | 1.1 Vocab Worksheet

-xìng, jiào, & míngzi
+Can distinguish xìng, jiào, & míngzi

 Friday